engageub/InternetIncome/README.md

 ```
 sudo bash updateProxies.sh
 ```
-### 🤔 How to use it multiple IP or VPN❓
-For advance users who wish to use multiple IP or multiple VPN, please use [test] branch.

 ## 📇 License:
 * This product is available for free and may be freely copied and distributed in its original form.